FeatureProbe/feature-probe-docs/docs/how-to/toggle-detail.md

     + Delete Rule card: click the delete icon in the upper right corner of the card to delete the whole Rule

 4. Set Default Rule: set the default return value for "unspecified population": choose from variations [you can choose a certain variation (100% of this item), or specify a percentage for each variation (the sum of all the variations (the sum of all the variations must be 100%)] 5.
-5. Disabled return value: the template information of the default synchronization switch (can be changed)
+5. Disabled return value: the template information of the default synchronization toggle (can be changed)
 6. Click Publish to display the diff information before and after the change, and support filling in the [change description] (back in the history of the version)
 7. Click confirm to finish publishing